cmainov/NCIdietscores/README.md

 * *Multifactor Screener in Observing Protein and Energy Nutrition (OPEN) Study* (use function: `mfs_scores`)
 * *Percentage Energy from Fat Screener* (i.e., *The Quick Food Scan*) (use function: `qfs_scores`)

-Each function takes a `data.frame` as an input and returns the same `data.frame` with the diet scores appended.
+Each function takes a `data.frame` as an input and returns the same `data.frame` with the diet scores appended and some summary statistics for the new variables.
 See the function documentations (`?qfs_scores` or `?mfs_scores`) for the names and descriptions of the variables each function outputs.

 #### Links to the Screeners and Documentation Files